chapmanjacobd/library/README.md

 pip install xklb
 ```

+### Quick Start

-### Step 1.
+#### Step 1.
 Extract Metadata

     lb extract tv.db ./video/folder/

     lb extract --audio podcasts.db ./your/music/or/podcasts/folder/

-### Step 2.
+#### Step 2.
 Watch / Listen

+    wt tv.db  # the default post-action is to do nothing after viewing

-    wt --delete tv.db  # delete file after viewing
+    wt --post-action delete tv.db  # delete file after viewing

-    lt --action=ask podcasts.db  # ask to delete or not after each file
+    lt --post-action=ask podcasts.db  # ask to delete or not after each file

 ### Repeat!

-Implementing repeat / auto-play is left to the end user.
-I recommend something like this if you use fish shell:
+    lt -u random         # listen to ONE random song
+    lt --repeat 5        # listen to FIVE songs
+    lt -l inf            # listen to songs indefinitely
+    lt -s infinite       # listen to songs from the band infinite

+If that's confusing you could always use your shell:

 ```fish
 function repeat